Unified Microphone Conversion: Many-to-Many Device Mapping via Feature-wise Linear Modulation: Experiments and Results

 \subsection{Dataset}

-The development set, as detailed in the Section 2 and 3.2 of Ryu et al.\cite{10447432}, consists of 75 unique sound events.
-The recordings were made using seven end-user devices: iPhone 14, Galaxy S22, iPad 7, Galaxy Tab A8, Apple Watch SE, MacBook Pro (2020), and LG Gram (2020), in an anechoic chamber.
-The audio data are down-sampled to 22,050 Hz and transformed into log Mel spectrograms using a 1,024-bin Hanning window, a 256-bin hop length, and 80 Mel bands.
+The development set comprises 75 unique sound events and 315,966 audio segments (each 930 ms), recorded using seven end-user devices (iPhone 14, Galaxy S22, iPad 7, Galaxy Tab A8, Apple Watch SE, MacBook Pro 2020, and LG Gram 2020) in an ISO 3745–compliant anechoic chamber. \cite{iso3745} The audio is downsampled to 22,050 Hz and transformed into log Mel spectrograms using a 1,024-bin Hanning window, a 256-bin hop length, and 80 Mel bands.
+Following the procedure described in Sections 2 and 3.2 of Ryu et al. \cite{10447432}, we adopt the same dataset split for a fair evaluation—$data_{train,mc}$, $data_{train,sec}$, and $data_{val,sec}$—for Unified Microphone Conversion training, SEC model training, and SEC model validation, respectively.

-We extend the dataset by adding frequency response data for each device, defined as log Mel spectra (128 Mel bands) from 200-ms segments of recorded impulses.
-The Kronecker delta function is played to generate the impulse with readily available mobile phones, providing a cost-effective alternative to more rigorous methods for characterizing frequency response.
-The same dataset split\cite{10447432} is used for the experiment, ensuring fair comparison: $data_{train,mc}$, $data_{train,sec}$, and $data_{val}$ for Unified Microphone Conversion training, SEC model training, and SEC model validation, respectively.
+We extend the dataset by adding frequency response data of each device, defined as log Mel spectra (128 Mel bands) from 200-ms segments of recorded impulses.
+The Kronecker delta function is used to generate the impulse with readily available mobile phones, providing a cost-effective alternative to more rigorous methods for characterizing the frequency response.
+Moreover, as the DCASE dataset lacks impulse response information, our dataset-which includes real device IRs and greater class and device diversity-is more suitable for our experiments.